indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/04-user-stories.md

 - Connect a wallet to the application.
 - Browse and select a learning deck.
-- Stake SOL in a vault to begin a commitment period.
+- Initialize a vault with SOL to begin a commitment period.
 - Perform a daily on-chain "check-in" to maintain their study streak.
-- Withdraw their staked SOL after the study streak is complete.
+- Withdraw their deposited SOL after the study streak is complete.
 - Mint a permissionless NFT credential as proof of their completed streak.

 ### Secondary Users (Solana Dev Shop / Recruiter)

 - View a developer's public profile.
 - Verify an NFT credential by inspecting its on-chain history, confirming it was minted via the official program after a successful commitment period.

 ---